 Strawberry Milk Bath

-If it is an impressive beauty soak that your heart will love! undeniably delicious!
+If there's an impressive beauty soak that your heart will love this it! undeniably delicious!

 The Benefits of Milk It Does a Body & the Skin Good!

 Milk contains lactic acid, an alpha hydroxy acid that gently sloughs away dead skin cells and also promotes cell renewal.
 In her book, "The Skin Care Ingredient Hand Book," author and skin-care manufacturer Linda Walker says these exfoliating properties are ideal for reducing wrinkles, pigmentation and discoloration.Milk lightens your skin by promoting the shedding of pigmented skin cells.

 In "Milady's Skin Care and Cosmetic Ingredients Dictionary," Natalia Michalun and Varinia Michalun note that the lactic acid found in milk also effectively hydrates the skin by increasing its water retention capacity.
 They also mention that milk is rich in amino acids, which enhances water retention and skin moisture and allows for deeper penetration into the skin.

 Complexions can also benefit from milk's antioxidant-rich properties, as antioxidants are attributed to helping combat free radical damage and environmental toxins.
 "Skin Inc." magazine's October 2012 article antioxidants in skin care states that anti-aging products often harness milk's antioxidant powers as they can also help improve cell function and elasticity and boost collagen production in the skin.

 4. Great for Acne Skins

 Milk has a unique ability to remove the oil-soluble impurities with the help of fat-soluble enzyme lipase, protein based impurities with the help of protease and dead skin cells with lactic acid.
 Your skin will become smoother and radiant